tridactyl/tridactyl/readme.md

 ### Merchandise

 We have some designs available on [REDBUBBLE](https://www.redbubble.com/people/bovine3dom/shop/top+selling?ref=artist_shop_category_refinement&asc=u).
-There are often discount codes available - `ART20` at the time of writing, for example.
+There are often discount codes available - just search your favourite search engine for them.
 The T-shirts are quite good (I'm wearing one as I type this).
 The stickers are not the best quality we've ever seen.
 The clock looks amazing on the website.
 If anyone buys it I would love to see it.

 **We don't take any cut from the merchandise**, so if you would like to donate, please do so via PayPal or Patreon above.